Workshops - Spring 2016

 Click on the link for the day and date, and follow the instructions.
 You will need your UBIT username and password.
 If you are not affiliated with UB, e-mail Deborah McConnell Chiarella with your request.
 All instruction workshops will take place in the Media Instruction Room (lower level of the Health Sciences Library) unless otherwise indicated.

-Also visit the chronological listing of Events and Workshops for more training opportunities held on the North Campus, as well as Workshops from the Center of Educational Innovation (CEI) (browse by topic or date).
+- Workshops from the Center of Educational Innovation (CEI) (browse by topic or date)

 No Experience EndNote for Health Sciences (South Campus)

 EndNote is a computer program that allows the user to organize their references, images and PDFs; search online bibliographic databases; and seamlessly create bibliographies in Microsoft Word.
 Tailored for those who have never used EndNote before and would like an introduction to this very powerful piece of software, the primary focus is on how to download the EndNote software, use databases, such as PubMed, to populate your EndNote library; and how to instantly move references from EndNote into your Microsoft Word documents in virtually any citation style!

 Thursday, February 11 • 2:00 pm-3:30 pm • B2C MIR (HSL South Campus)

 Wednesday, February 24 • 2:00 pm-3:30 pm • B2C MIR (HSL South Campus)